 The volcano, eroded by glaciers, is flanked by Holocene cinder cones.
 The volcano's base is densely vegetated and contains a series of lakes.
-The most distinctive feature of the volcano is its stepped top.
+However, the most distinctive feature of the volcano is its stepped top.

-With an average annual rainfall of 2,800 mm (110 in) and a mild climate, Corcovado National Park preserves an untouched ecosytem of Temperate Rainforest and Deciduous High-Mountain Shrubland.
+Corcovado National Park preserves an untouched ecosystem of temperate rainforest and deciduous high-mountain shrubland with an average annual rainfall of 2,800 mm (110 in) and a mild climate.
 The thick forest includes trees such as Canelo, Mañío, Lenga, Coigue, Ñirre, and Ciprés de las Guaitecas (Pilgerodendron).

 Large colonies of marine birds are found in the estuaries and beaches that reach the Gulf of Corcovado and Tic Toc Bay.
 The Magellanic penguin (Spheniscus magellanicus) is common.
-Marine mammals include seals, sea lions, as well as blue, humpback, pilot and sperm whales.
+Marine mammals include seals, sea lions, blue humpbacks, pilots, and sperm whales.

 The Gulf of Corcovado is a nesting sanctuary for migratory blue whales.
-They are the largest mammal on earth and also have the longest life expectancy, averaging 80-90 years.
-The species is currently classified as endangered on the World Conservation Union (IUCN) Red List.
+They are the largest mammal on earth and have the longest life expectancy, averaging 80-90 years.
+However, the species is currently classified as endangered on the World Conservation Union (IUCN) Red List.